-Gretchen Livingston is a Senior Researcher at the Pew Hispanic Center.
+Gretchen Livingston is a Senior Researcher at the Pew Research Center’s Hispanic Trends Project.
 Her primary areas of interest include immigrant adaptation, gender, social networks and family structure.
-She earned her Ph.D. in Demography and Sociology from the University of Pennsylvania, and prior to joining the Pew Hispanic Center she was a Visiting Research Fellow at the Princeton University Office of Population Research.
+She earned her Ph.D. in Demography and Sociology from the University of Pennsylvania, and prior to joining the Pew Research Center’s Hispanic Trends Project she was a Visiting Research Fellow at the Princeton University Office of Population Research.

 Today’s mothers of newborns are older and better educated than their counterparts in 1990, according to a Pew Research Center analysis of data from the National Center for Health Statistics and U.S. Census Bureau.
 They are less likely to be white and less likely to be married.